CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![](images/stage.png)

-   >**Note**: After Selecting your Azure subscription and click Authorize.
+   >**Note**: After Selecting your Azure subscription click Authorize.
 If prompted, authenticate by using the user account with the Owner role in the Azure subscription

 1. Select the Task **Deploy Azure App Service**.
 In the **Package or Folder** field, Select Package or Folder. it shoud look like:
  **"$(System.DefaultWorkingDirectory)/_eShopOnWeb (2)/html-artifact"**.